 With remote work on the rise, businesses and employees alike are discovering the awesome, unexpected benefits of telecommuting: It’s cheaper for employees and employers, absenteeism drops and there’s less turnover overall.
 Productivity often increases, too — but not always.

-If you’re starting to use a remote team, you’re likely to discover that it can be a bit of a bumpy road at times.
-Productivity can come in fits and starts, and you’ll probably feel frustrated by the lack of immediacy that remote teams experience.
+If you’re just getting started as a remote team, you’re likely to discover that it can be a bit of a bumpy road.
+Productivity can come in waves, and you’ll might feel frustrated by the lack of immediacy.

 But working with a virtual team can pay off, if you adopt some best practices.
-At Traction® Tools, we’ve been collaborating with virtual teams since our earliest days—and we’ve learned a thing or two about how to get the most productivity from your remote employees.
-Here’s our top five tips for boosting your virtual workforce’s production.
+At Traction® Tools, we’ve been collaborating with virtual teams since our earliest days—and we’ve learned a thing or two about how to get the most out of your remote setup.
+Here’s our top five tips for boosting your virtual workforce’s productivity.

 Handpicked related content: 10 Collaboration Tips to Get the Most Out of Your Virtual Team

 If you’re working on your own, you can do your own thing.
-But when you’re working on a team, you need to work together as a team.
-For remote workers, they’re both working on their own and working as a team.
-That can create some bumpy workflows and inefficient processes.
+But when you’re working on a team, you need to work together.
+This seems like a simple concept, but remote worker are both on their own and working as a team.
+That can create some turbulent workflows and inefficient processes as a result.